Docker Compose Setup¶

 Execute Commands Inside Containers¶

-# Access Airflow CLI
+# Access Airflow CLI (Airflow 2.x)

 docker compose exec webserver airflow version